 A 3/8″ nut driver was used to tighten the nuts that hold the fan box onto the fan brace.
-Notice that the bare ground wire is under a green screw that is in tight against the metal box.
+Notice that the bare ground wire is under a green screw that is tight against the metal box.
 All metal electrical boxes are required to be grounded.

 I try to leave the wires a little long for ceiling fan installations so that it is easier to make splices out in the open.
-The ceiling fan canopy’s tend to be big enough to cover the wires.
+The ceiling fan canopies tend to be big enough to cover the wires.

-I installed the above two gang metal switch box using one Madison Bar on the left side and two #8 sheet metal screws on the right side.
+I installed two gang metal switch boxes above using one Madison Bar on the left side and two #8 sheet metal screws on the right side.
 I drilled two holes in the box to get the screws where I wanted them to be.

-In the photo above you will notice that the ears have been removed from each switch bracket.
+In the photo above, you will notice that the ears have been removed from each switch bracket.
 This was done to keep the switches from protruding from the wall too much due to the ears on the electrical box being on the wall surface.
 The existing hot wires were spliced together and pig-tailed to provide a hot lead to each switch.